Northwestern Connecticut Community College

 Along with credit and non credit certificates, the college grants the Associate in Arts and the Associate in Science degrees.

 History

 The Northwestern Connecticut Community College was founded in 1965 by Winsted residents, including Ralph Nader's older brother, Shafeek Nader and Norfolk native Ralph H. Keiller.
 It started as a private institution but the state took over funding and operation by November 1965.
-It occupies the original Gilbert School building.
+It occupies the original Gilbert School building which was completed in 1895.
 NCCC was the fourth state funded community college in Connecticut.
 The Northwestern Community College Foundation was incorporated in 1981.

+Northwestern Connecticut Community College also offers an honors program for students who meet the prerequisites.

 Academics

-NCCC conducts the state’s only Veterinary Technology Program and it also runs an Interpreter Training Program for interpreters for the Deaf and the Deaf Studies Program.
+NCCC conducts the state's only Veterinary Technology Program and it also runs an Interpreter Training Program for interpreters for the Deaf and the Deaf Studies Program.
 There is also a Collegiate Education for Deaf and Hard of Hearing Persons (CEDHH) program.
 It is the sixth community college in the state to offer the Connecticut Community College Nursing Program (CT-CCNP).